manuelpiepereit/qgulp/readme.md

   * `gulp` the default task, runs `dev` and then `watch`

 #### core gulp tasks
+  * `gulp clear` removes processed files to start fresh
   * `gulp css` compiles scss files for development
+  * `gulp css:wp` changes version in Wordpress stylesheet style.css
   * `gulp js` compiles js files for development
-  * `gulp css:build` compiles scss files for production
-  * `gulp js:build` compiles js files for production
+  * `gulp js:vendor` compiles js vendor files for production
   * `gulp images` processes image files for production
-  * `gulp clear` removes processed files to start fresh
   * `gulp copy` copies files without processing to distribution folder
-  * `gulp css:wp` changes version in Wordpress stylesheet style.css
-  * `gulp copy-vendor` copies files from vendor folders to source folder.
+  * `gulp copy:vendor` copies files from vendor folders to source folder.
 Use this to fetch vendor files, for example from npm packages, to use in your source files.

 #### watchers
   * `gulp watch:livereload` starts watching with livereload